 Interested in working as an Office Assistant?
-We are currently accepting applications for current openning and will be posting for Fall 2016 positions on March 7th!
+We are currently accepting applications for current opening and will be posting for Fall 2016 positions on JUne 13th!

 This is a work study position, so you will need to complete your Free Application for Federal Student Aid (FAFSA) before you apply, to determine your work study eligibility.

 To complete the FAFSA, go to www.fafsa.gov or call for a paper copy at 1-800-4-FED-AID.

 For more information about completing the FAFSA and a full list of documents you should have available when doing so, go to http://www.uta.edu/fao/apply/faq.php and https://studentaid.ed.gov/sa/sites/default/files/2015-16-completing-fafsa.pdf.
 UTA’s Title IV code is 003656.”